+Fig. C-2: Filter support in CE Anchor

+Draft text for the anchor is also available in JVET-P1008.

+CE5-1: Alternative Filter Shapes

-CE5-1: Simplifications for Cross Component Adaptive Loop Filter (JVET-P0106), A. M. Kotra, anand.meher.kotra@huawei.com
+CE5-1.1: Simplifications for Cross Component Adaptive Loop Filter (JVET-P0106)

-The original filter shape proposed in CE5-2.1 (JVET-P0080) is modified to have only 8 coefficients as shown in the figure below.
-This modified filter shape is proposed to be tested with sequences containing different Chroma Type.
+The CC-ALF filter shape is modified to have only 8 coefficients as shown in the figure below.
+This modified filter shape is proposed to be tested with sequences containing different chroma type.